redis/redis-doc/topics/cluster-spec.md

 16383 -> NULL
 ```

-When a new cluster is created, a system administrator needs to manually assign (using the `CLUSTER ADDSLOTS` command, via the redis-trib command line tool, or by any other means) the slots served by each master node only to the node itself, and the information will rapidly propagate across the cluster.
+When a new cluster is created, a system administrator needs to manually assign (using the `CLUSTER ADDSLOTS` command, via the redis-cli command line tool, or by any other means) the slots served by each master node only to the node itself, and the information will rapidly propagate across the cluster.

 However this rule is not enough.
 We know that hash slot mapping can change
 during two events: